kassymart/ME405/README.md

 Video Demo (Best Attempt)
 ----------
+Track Time around 46 seconds

 [Romi Demo](https://youtu.be/s87TgsQ6EN8)

 Hardware Implementation
 ----------
 **Line Sensor**

 We implemented our sensor based on the interfacing information provided in the Pololu website.
-[discuss logic + calibration of the line sensor]
+In lab 4, the line sensor was able to read black and white datums based on the discharging times of the RC sensors.
+Then, normalize the readings with the values of the white and black datums.
+Lastly, calculate the centroid of the sensor readings.
+The line sensor did not work properly for our final term project due to the inconsistent readings during calibration.

 **IMU**
 [discuss logic + calibration of the IMU]